CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/https-configuration.md

 ## Overview

-To configure HTTPS, it's needed to import a valid certificate to the Local Machine store on the server where CompuTec AppEngine service runs and configure its properties in the Administration Panel.
+To configure HTTPS, it is needed to import a valid certificate to the Local Machine store on the server where CompuTec AppEngine service runs and configure its properties in the Administration Panel.

 ## Certificate